Orientation and Advising

 Course Withdrawal

-Students may withdraw from one or more full term courses from the 27th class day until five days after midterm grades are due.
+Students may withdraw from one or more full term courses from the 27th class day until five days after interim grades are due.
 Students may withdraw from one or more half term courses from the 14th instructional day until the 22nd instructional day of each respective half of term.
 Intentions of course withdrawal (see details below) are due by 5pm on the respective last day for withdrawal.
 The last day in each term for withdrawing from a course is listed on the Academic Services Calendar

 A "W" grade will be recorded on a student's transcript for any course withdrawal during this period.
 In order for a course withdrawal to be processed, a student must contact the Office of Academic Advising.
-The student must consult with his or her course instructor and faculty adviser.
+The student must consult with his or her course instructor and faculty advisor.
 The instructor and faculty advisor must indicate that consultation has occurred, not that they necessarily approve of the student's decision.
 Once the Office of Academic Advising has received the required information, the Office of the University Registrar will process the course withdrawal.

 Independent Study, Individual Study, Directed Reading and Internships